ftsrg-bta/lab-ethereum/vulnerabilities.md

 The source of vulnerabilities is often the misalignment or the gap between the programmers intent and the actual execution semantics.
 Vulnerabilities can be categorized by the layer in which they appear.
 Here we discuss vulnerabilities in the context of Ethereum and Solidity, but most of them can appear in other blockchain infrastructures as well.

+_Note that Solidity is a rapidly evolving language, and some vulnerabilities are only possible in certain versions._
+_Always be aware of the specifics of the targeted version._

 ## Programming language / contracts